-- The organization shall be officially recognized with the Student Activities Center (SAC).
+- The organization shall be officially recognized by Student Engagement.

 - The organization shall be open to all activity fee-paying students and spouse cardholders.

 - The organization shall not contribute or accept financial or material support to or from, any political party or campaign, endorse a political party or candidate, other than for Student Government elections.

 - Campus publications shall be able to endorse candidates for any office in sections clearly marked as opinion sections.

 - The organization shall not be a college or residence area Student Government constituency council.

 - The organization shall not have more than half of its members receive academic credit for membership.

 - The organization shall not receive funding from one or more academic department(s).

-- The organization shall not exist, primarily, to assist students in attaining an internship, a scholarship, or a professional degree status.
+- The organization shall not primarily exist to assist students in attaining an internship or a scholarship.

-- The organization shall not have a mission consistent with or directed towards a particular academic program.
+- The organization shall not have a mission consistent with or directed towards a particular academic program or major at Iowa State University.

 - The budget proposal must be organized by line items, all of which must have justification and a specific cost estimate.